A00456832/A00456832_MCDA5510/README.md

 Imtiyaz Shaikh - Fall21 Intake

-I have 11 years of experience as a Data Engineer.
+I have 11 years of experience as a Data Engineer and Database developer.
-I would like to learn fronend technology on Microsoft stack.
+I would like to learn frontend technology on Microsoft stack.

-This is another addtion.
+This is another addition.